 - 1. Select all aligned scans in the Workspace panel. - 2.
-Open the Tools panel. - 3.
-Locate the $Global\ registration$ section. - 4.
-Check the Preset field.
+Open Tools \rightarrow Registration. - 3.
+Make sure Global is selected as the registration type in Registration pop-up. - 4.
+Check the Preset field on the Tools panel.
 It must display the actual scanner that was used to obtain the selected scans. - 5.
-Click Apply.
+Click Run.

-9.8.1 Global-Registration Parameters
+9.9.1 Global-Registration Parameters

-Features Geometry and texture or Geometry The type of algorithm that will perform scan registration.
+Features Geometry and texture, Geometry, or Reference cloud The type of algorithm that will perform scan registration.
 If an object has rich texture and poor geometry, consider using the Geometry and texture option.
 For objects with rich geometry, you can choose Geometry mode to increase the registration speed.
-Registration mode Separate or Collective This enables registration of selected scans separately (one by one), altogether collectively, or both separately then collectively.
-Does not work with the Artec Ray preset.
-Focus on geometry On/Off Enable it for objects with rich geometry and poor texture.
-In comparison with Geometry mode, it also considers texture.
-If enabled, this option skips checking quality of geometry registration, taking the rich geometry for granted.
-It is only available for Geometry and Texture mode.
+For registration of targets on a scanned object with those from a reference cloud, use Reference cloud mode.
+Registration mode Collective, Separate, or Separate then Collective This enables registration of selected scans separately (one by one), altogether collectively , or both separately then collectively .
+Does not work with the Artec Ray and Artec Ray II .
 Key frame ratio 0-0.6 Determines how many surfaces are treated as key frames.
 Decreasing this parameter when processing a feature-rich object may speed up registration.
 Increase it if only the previous attempts to register scans failed.
 Technically, values higher than 0.7, including 1, are possible, but they may significantly slow down the algorithm.
+Focus on geometry On/Off Enable it for objects with rich geometry and poor texture.
+With this setting enabled, the registration will still take texture into account, but geometrical consistency will be given a higher priority.
+It is only available for Geometry and Texture mode .
 Search features within, mm 3-5 mm (Spider); 5 mm (Eva/Leo) and 50 mm in Geometry and texture mode To align frames, the algorithm needs information on how far away the identical features are distributed on the adjacent frames.
 Lower this search radius for objects with many repetitive features and increase for large objects to ensure the algorithm robustness.
 Increase this parameter sparingly since large values may cause erroneous registration and hinder calculation.
-Adjust it if Fine Registration completes with inappropriate values of maximum errors.
+Adjust it if Fine Registration completes with inappropriate values of maximum errors .
 Smart subsampling On/Off Enable it to allow Artec Studio to automatically adjust the input geometry data as required, to speed up the processing.
 Designed for scans with HD reconstruction, enabling this option can speed up processing in Geometry and texture mode.

-9.8.2 Locking Object's Reposition
+9.9.2 Locking Object's Position

-When you perform operations that change the relative position of objects (such as Global Registration), it may be necessary sometimes to lock the repositioning of some of these objects.
+When you perform operations that change the relative position of objects or individual frames (such as Global Registration), it may be necessary sometimes to lock the repositioning of some of these objects or frames.
 Consider, for example, the case where you work with several scans made in the Target-Assisted Scanning mode.
 The initial relative position of such scans in space should be preserved.